 Spanish Services will Extend beyond the Actual Facility

 They will also have 30 Spanish-speaking customer service representatives at the call center 24/7.
-These staff members can answer any of the questions that patients or physicians have in Spanish without the delay often caused by the translation service.
+These staff members can answer any of the questions that patients or physicians have in Spanish without delay, often caused by the translation service.

 Spanish Speakers and Translations

-It’s important that Spanish-speaking citizens in the United States are able to get the proper medical care or testing they need despite language barriers.
-Often, Spanish translator services are too slow to help in emergency medical situations, so facilities like that of BioReference are necessities at this point.
+It’s important that Spanish-speaking citizens in the United States can get the proper medical care or testing they need despite language barriers.
+Often, Spanish translator services are too slow to help in emergency medical situations, so facilities like that of BioReference are necessary at this point.